@RSessions was in London this week, so I sat down with him to continue our previous discussion Is Enterprise Architecture a Science?

 The first question to address is - which enterprise architecture are we talking about?
 I think we both agree that there are some activities within the EA world that look more like religion or mediaeval scholastic philosophy than empirically verifiable science.

 For example, in his post What's Right with the Zachman Framework, Grant Czerepak states that "the architectural metaphor conceals what the six perspectives are actually about: Entities, Relationships, Attributes, Constraints, Definitions and Manipulations".
 And referring to the Kipling-Zachman lens, Grant claims that "the interrogatives have a foundation that goes back over three thousand years across every human culture".
-(In a separate post, he says It's not Aristotle's fault, it's your fault.)
+In a separate post, he says It's not Aristotle's fault, it's your fault.
+See my post Arguing with Mendeleev (March 2013).

 Lots of EA frameworks are essentially abstract classification schemes that start from an abstract ontological argument ("obviously all businesses are made of objects" or "obviously all processes are made up of nouns and verbs") and make assertions that are not amenable to empirical verification.